 Overview

-The Western Wall (Kotel) is the last accessible remnant of the Second Temple complex, drawing worshippers day and night.
-The plaza provides designated spaces for prayer, while nearby tunnels and archaeological parks reveal additional layers of history.
+The Western Wall (Kotel) is part of the retaining wall of the Second Temple period complex and remains an active site of Jewish prayer day and night.
+The plaza provides designated spaces for worship, while nearby tunnels and archaeological areas provide added historical context.

 What to Expect

-• Separate sections for men and women; head coverings available on site
+- Separate sections for men and women; head coverings are available on site

-• Security screening at entrances—bring minimal bags and photo ID
+- Security screening at entrances; bring minimal bags and a photo ID

-• Western Wall Tunnels tours offering underground passages and massive Herodian stones (advance booking essential)
+- Western Wall Tunnels tours with underground passages and massive Herodian stones (advance booking is essential)

 Logistics

-• Combine with Temple Mount (as permitted), City of David, and Jewish Quarter explorations
+- Combine with Temple Mount (as permitted), City of David, and Jewish Quarter visits

 FAQs